dkrasne/visualizing_intertextuality/src/about.md

 ## Next Steps

-- network creation with NetworkX and D3.js
+Currently underway are the entry of additional intertexts into the database and the creation of an intertextuality network from the selected word, using [NetworkX](https://networkx.org/) and [D3.js](https://d3js.org/).
+Following that, in addition to continuing database input, attention will focus on providing a display of what the intertexts are, as well as tweaking the code to handle elisions, extranumerical lines (such as 845a, which would come between 845 and 846), and alternative readings.
+A few additional planned long-term developments are:

-- option to view only direct intertext density
+- an option to view only direct intertext density
-- code to reconcile elisions
-- figure out how to include lines like '845a'
-- display of what the intertexts are (this may be an option to toggle with the network graph?)
+- an option to view &ldquo;descendant&rdquo; intertexts instead of &ldquo;ancestor&rdquo; intertexts
-- collaboration with projects on automated detection of text reuse to enhance database
+- collaboration with projects on automated detection of text reuse (such as [Tesserae](https://tesserae.caset.buffalo.edu/) or [F&#x012b;lum](http://tools.qcrit.org/filum)) to enhance the database, with a reduction of manual labor

+Other requests and suggestions for future development are welcome [at the GitHub page](https://github.com/dkrasne/visualizing_intertextuality).

 ## Bibliography